phucvu-nyu/bst236/docs/chapter_workflow/git.md

     ![Review code changes with git diff](workflow.assets/git_step_4.png)
     # For new version of git, you don't need the first command.
 === "<4.5>"
-    Step 1 to 4 is so common that we have a quick command for this proces : git clone
+    Steps 1 to 4 are so common that we have a quick command for this process: git clone
     ```bash
     cd ..
     rm -rf  example1618